-RateLimiter: Limit the first derivative of the input signal, and produce the result as an output sequence.
+RateLimiter: Limit the first derivative of the input signal, so that the output changes no faster than the specified limit.

 Continuous Time: To Discrete

 The actors in this sublibrary produce discrete event signals, which are signals that only have values at discrete points in time.